Peter-SB/Minimal-Vs-Controller-API-Article/README.md

 The `[ApiController]` attribute marks the class as an API controller, enabling features like automatic model validation and binding errors.

-In the class constructor localDb is taken as a parameter provided by dependancy injection.
+In the class constructor `localDb` is taken as a parameter provided by dependancy injection.

-Lastly, notice how the function attributes like `[HttpGet]`, `[HttpPost]`, etc… specify the HTTP methods the controller actions should respond to.
+Lastly, notice how the function attributes like `[HttpGet]`, `[HttpPost]`, etc… denote the HTTP methods the controller actions should respond to.

 ```csharp
 using Microsoft.AspNetCore.Mvc;